-Weekly quizzes and the final exam will be administered via D2L website with Respondus Lockdown Browser enabled to minimize the possibility of academic dishonesty.
-Please adhere to the restriction of only a calculator is allowed during these online assessments.
+Exams and the Final Exam will be administered via the D2L website with Respondus Lockdown Browser enabled to minimize the possibility of academic dishonesty.
+Please adhere to the restriction of only a calculator being allowed during these online assessments.

 ✤ MSU Academic Integrity website